en_USEnglish

 Creating attractive ads

-The creation of attractive ads is essential to capture users' attention and encourage them to click on your ads.
-Use catchy headlines, concise descriptions and clear calls to action.
-Don't hesitate to use images, videos or other formats to make your ads more attractive and engaging.
+Creating compelling ads is essential to capture users' attention and encourage them to click on your ads.
+Use catchy headlines, concise descriptions, and clear calls to action.
+Feel free to use images, videos, or other formats to make your ads more attractive and engaging.

 Regular performance monitoring

 It's crucial to regularly monitor the performance of your Google Ads campaigns.
-Analyze tracking data and key metrics, such as click-through rates, conversions and ROI.
-Based on the results, adjust your ads, keywords, bids or other parameters to optimize your performance.
+Analyze tracking data and key metrics, such as click-through rate, conversions, and ROI.
+Based on the results, adjust your ads, keywords, bids, or other settings to optimize your performance.

 Mistakes to avoid with Google Ads